 Last Updated: Jan 13, 2022

 Manhattan via Queensboro Bridge to Roosevelt Island Bridge to the Greenway; 3.3 miles

 Difficulty: Easy.
 The greenway is paved and flat.
 Some on-road sections (low traffic).

-Starting from the Roosevelt Island Tram Station; Take the Tram in Manhattan located at 2nd Ave & E 60th St over to the Island.
+Starting from the Roosevelt Island Tram Station in Manhattan; Take the Tram in Manhattan located at 2nd Ave & E 60th St over to Roosevelt Island.
 Bikes are allowed, however, at the Manhattan station the only elevator is too small for most bikes so you'll have to carry your bikes up or down a stairway.
 The cost is the same as a Subway fare but with better views.
 For more information visit; ROOSEVELT ISLAND TRAM .

 The NYC Subway's Roosevelt Island Station allows access to the Island.
 For more information concerning the NYC Subway visit; NYC SUBWAY .
 For information concerning taking your bike on the Subway visit; NYC SUBWAY; BIKES .

 The Roosevelt Island Greenway encircles Roosevelt Island in the middle of the East River.
 The trail may be accessed via the ROOSEVELT ISLAND TRAM or the Roosevelt Island Bridge.